 Your pension remains yours whether you still work at the company or have moved on.
-The pension is in your name, not the companies.
+The pension is in your name, not the company.
 Your pension should sit there until you decide what to do with it.

-There might be some small nuances if you leave very early after starting which may allow you to access or transfer the funds but you would need to check with the company for what is possible.
+There might be some small nuances if you leave very early after starting, which may allow you to access or transfer the funds, but you would need to check with the company for what is possible.

-Either way, the pension should still be yours when you leave the company.
+The pension should still be yours when you leave the company.

 Your pension may be your life savings

-It’s important to track and trace your pensions when you leave a company as this may well be where most of your life savings are!
+It’s important to track and trace your pensions when you leave a company, as this may well be where most of your life savings are!